CozmoNate/VIPER/README.md

 Go to folder in Finder: ~/Library/Developer/Xcode/Templates

-Create folder if not exists and put template there
+Create folder if not exists and put templates there

+Difference between managed and regualar version: Managed module is better suitable for factory instatiation

 ## Credits: